About Us

 The emphasis is on actually doing something and involving the whole family.

-So gear up and come along to a “toadbust” evening and if you prefer to have native birds in your backyard instead of Indian (Common) Mynas then contact us.
+If you prefer to have native birds in your backyard instead of Indian (Common) Mynas then also contact – contact Clarence Landcare to discuss the process of borrowing a trap.
 Or just Check out our Facebook to see some great photos and stories of our cane toad hunting and myna trapping.

 Sharon Lehman, CVCIA Founder